Celastrus orbiculatus: Response to abiotic factors

-Oriental bittersweet can be found growing in areas that are high and steep.
-When placed in 10 different sites with varying light intensity and nitrogen concentration, Oriental bittersweet was found to have higher aboveground biomass as well as a lower mortality rate in comparison to its congener species, Celastrus scandens (American bittersweet).
-This species is able to outcompete other species by more effectively responding to abiotic conditions such as sunlight.
-In diverse abiotic conditions (such as varying sunlight intensity and nitrogen concentrations), Oriental bittersweet has a mortality rate of 14% in comparison to the American bittersweet, which has a mortality rate of 33%.
-Oriental bittersweet cannot thrive as efficiently when placed in extremely wet and dry environments; however, it flourishes in moderate rainfall environments which leads to an increased growth rate.

 Sunlight is one of the most vital resources for Oriental bittersweet.
 As demonstrated by controlled experiments, Oriental bittersweet grows more rapidly in environments that fare a higher amount of sunlight.
 In a study where populations received above 28% sunlight, it exhibited a higher amount of growth and biomass.
 This study used layers of woven cloth to control the percentage of available sunlight.
-In this experiment, the TLL ratio (the living length of stems on each plant) increased when Oriental bittersweet was exposed to higher amounts of sunlight.
+In this experiment, the total living length (TLL, the living length of stems on each plant) increased when Oriental bittersweet was exposed to higher amounts of sunlight.
 If Oriental bittersweet was exposed to 2% sunlight, then the TLL ratio decreased.
 Oriental bittersweet can increase in biomass by 20% when exposed to 28% sunlight rather than 2%.
 The plant's strong response to sunlight parallels its role as an invasive species, as it can outcompete other species by fighting for and receiving more sunlight.
 Although growth ratios decrease when Oriental bittersweet is exposed to 2% sunlight (due to a decrease in photosynthetic ability), it still exhibited a 90% survival rate.
-Experimental data has indicated that Oriental bittersweet has a strong ability to tolerate low light conditions “ranging on average from 0.8 to 6.4% transmittance ”.
+Experimental data has indicated that Oriental bittersweet has a strong ability to tolerate low light conditions "ranging on average from 0.8 to 6.4% transmittance".
 In comparison to its congener American bittersweet, when placed in habitats with little light, Oriental bittersweet was found to have increased height, increased aboveground biomass, and increased total leaf mass.
 Oriental bittersweet, in comparison to many other competing species, is the better competitor in attaining sunlight.